OlivierBlanvillain/SlickChair-report/content.md

 ### Workflow

-In order to coordinate the overall conference peer-review process, we organised the course of this process as a chronological sequence on phases.
+In order to coordinate the overall conference peer review process, we organised the course of this process as a chronological sequence on phases.
 Each phase corresponds to the set of interfaces enabled during the during the particular time frame of the phase.
 We identified the following seven phases that may correspond to the workflow of a small conference: *Setup, Submission, Bidding, Assignment, Review, Notification, Finished*.

 In addition to the configuration of enabled interfaces, each phase is defined with a function to generate emails, and function to generate an optional warning:

-    case class Phase(
+    case class Phase(      configuration: Configuration,
-      configuration: Configuration,
       emails: Database => List[Email],
       warning: Database => Option[String]
     )